How to Visit Siem Reap on a Budget

 As soon as someone says Siem Reap you automatically think of Angkor Wat, but that's not all you can get up to in this amazing place.
 One of our featured travel writers, Kali Mason, recently visiting and she has shared her top tips for visiting Siem Riep on a budget including cost of activities, temple sightseeing, how to make big savings and also avoid getting ripped off.

 Angkor Wat is inevitably amazing with so many temples and ruins to explore.
-I could go on and on about the sheer amazement of Angkor Wat but that has been heard numerous times before me, so I'll just provide advice instead.
+I could go on and on about the sheer amazement of Angkor Wat it really is one of the best places to see in Cambodia!
 Depending on how many of you there are Angkor Wat can take longer or shorter to explore.
 Me and my friend had seen five temples in one day there whereas a group of you may only see two or three a day.
 A pass into Angkor Wat is currently $20 (as of July 2014) a day which can seem quite heartbreaking to hear, but if you know you're going to spend three days there then it's worth paying $40 for the three day pass.
-Angkor Wat is also, inevitably, a tourist trap.
+Angkor Wat is also, inevitably, a tourist trap, so wary of scams when visiting.
+You might like to also check out this article with more tips for Angkor Wat.

 If you've been to Phnom Penh you'd pay around $2 for some rice and vegetables, but here it's around $6 and you soon notice your budget fly out of the window.
 Your tuk tuk driver will most likely take you to a place to eat that will cost you a bomb so try out street vendors instead, you'll see them dotted around outside each temple.